oddbird/oddleventy/content/talks/django-end-to-end-testing.md

 - Testing interactive elements
 - Integrating your test suite with Continuous Integration (CI)

-## Comments from attendees
+## Comments From Attendees

 > I liked that it was hands-on, started with basics, and had failing tests as
 > part of the tutorial.
 Seeing progression from failure to passing is really
 > helpful for understanding what is happening in the code.

-> Though I am not new to testing these techniques are new and super helpful.
+> Though I am not new to testing, these techniques are new and super helpful.
 I’m
 > hoping to bring this all to my team.

 > I liked how interactive it was.
 The whole tutorial was easy enough to follow,